AntoniaChroni/AntoniaChroni/README.md

 Core at the St. Jude Children’s Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).

-📊 🖇️ Support project analysis
+📊️ Support project analysis

-:rocket: :construction: :construction_worker: Build and automate computational workflows and pipelines
+:rocket: Build and automate computational workflows and pipelines

 🧬 💪 Extensive experience with WGS/WES, sc-RNA-Seq, sc-ATAC-Seq and
 sc-TCR/BCR-Seq analysis in the context of tumor evolution and microenvironment

-:bug: :construction_worker: Passionate about computation, automation and reproducibility for scientists
+:construction_worker: Passionate about computation, automation and reproducibility for scientists

 #### Research